drvinceknight/Nashpy/paper.md

 As expected: both players should play each action randomly (each with probability 1/3).

-Computing this equilibria for large games, situations where individuals have many strategic options available to them requires the use of software implementations of known algorithms.
+Computing these equilibria for large games, where individuals have many strategic options available to them, requires the use of software implementations of known algorithms.
 A number of algorithms exist to compute these Nash equilibria, for example the Lemke-Howson algorithm [@lemke1964equilibrium].